 Jail.
 Second convictions carry a minimum sentence of ten days in jail and a maximum sentence of up to one year.

 Fines and fees.
 The fine for second convictions is $600 to $1,500, plus court costs and surcharges.
 The judge can suspend part or all of the fine.

 Public service.
 A person who's convicted of DUI, DWAI, or DUI per se for the second time must complete a minimum of 48 to 120 hours of public service.
 Any person required to complete public service must pay a $120 fee.

 License revocation.
 For a second conviction within a period of five years, the motorist is subject to a one-year license revocation.
 The offender can apply for an interlock-restricted license after one month of the revocation period has passed.
 The defendant is required to hold the interlock-restricted license for at least two but not longer than five years before being eligible for any other license.

 The revocation imposed by the DMV for a violation of the implied consent law, as discussed above, and the revocation imposed for a conviction run concurrently.
 This means that both revocations are served at the same time, as opposed to being added together.

 Probation.
 On a second conviction, the defendant is placed on probation for at least two years.
 Conditions of probation require that the defendant complete an alcohol and drug driving safety education or treatment program and submit to alcohol monitoring.
 An additional period of probation of up to two years can be imposed for the purpose of monitoring the defendant.
 A violation of probation can result in up to a year in jail.

 Alcohol/drug evaluation and treatment.
-All DUI, DWAI, and DUI per se offenders must complete an alcohol/drug evaluation and the recommended treatment program.
+All DUI, DWAI, and DUI per se offenders must complete an alcohol and drug abuse evaluation and the recommended treatment program.
 Generally, a judge is required to consider the evaluation before sentencing the defendant.